pammacdotnet/TypstPaper/paper.typ

 //https://yurichev.com/mirrors/knuth1989.pdf
 //

-== Security
+== Security <sec:sec>
 The Typst compiler ensures safety by implementing strict security measures that prevent potentially harmful operations during document compilation.
 It restricts file access to the project's root directory, disallowing reading or writing files outside this scope, thereby safeguarding against unauthorized data access.
-Additionally, Typst prohibits features like shell escapes and network requests, which could otherwise be exploited for arbitrary code execution or data exfiltration @Lacombe21 .
+Additionally, Typst prohibits features like shell escapes and network requests, which could otherwise be exploited for arbitrary code execution or data exfiltration (that currently may take place in the TeX-sphere @Lacombe21 @Kim24).
 These design choices collectively create a secure environment, making Typst safe to use even with untrusted input.

 = Math
 Typst has robust support for mathematical expressions, allowing you to seamlessly integrate math into your documents.
 It's math mode is designed to be intuitive for LaTeX users while being more concise and integrated into the document syntax.
 #code-example("physica example.typ", "Physica example")

 = Web application <sec:typstapp>
+XXX ,Overleaf or other alternatives like Papeeria and Authorea.
+These two offer similar collaborative LaTeX editing capabilities but have smaller user bases.
+PLMlatex, developed by the French National Centre for Scientific Research (CNRS), is a French-language LaTeX editor based on the open-source version of Overleaf.
+It provides a user interface and functionality closely resembling Overleaf, though it lacks certain premium features.
+CoCalc also supports LaTeX editing alongside tools for calculations, research, and collaboration.
+All these services may suffer from security vulnerabilities, as commented in @sec:sec.

 The Typst.app (@fig:typstapp) online editor is a collaborative, web-based platform designed for creating and typesetting documents with Typst, a modern markup-based typesetting system.
 It offers a seamless writing experience with features like instant preview, syntax highlighting, and autocompletion, making it ideal for drafting academic papers, technical reports, and other long-form documents.
 The editor splits the interface into two panels: a source panel for writing Typst markup and a preview panel that renders the document in real time.
 Users can easily format text, insert images, equations, and bibliographies, and leverage Typst's scripting capabilities for advanced customization.
-The web app also supports collaboration, allowing users to share projects, track changes, and integrate with tools like Zotero and Mendeley for reference management.
+The web app also supports collaboration through the WebSockets standard @Lombardi2015, allowing users to share projects, track changes, and integrate with tools like Zotero and Mendeley for reference management.

 The development team is actively working on improvements, including better mobile usability and additional features like offline PWA support and private templates for teams.
 The editor is available for free with basic features, while a Pro subscription unlocks advanced capabilities like Git integration, presentation mode, and increased storage.